Joseph Shapiro is a NPR News Investigations correspondent.

-From her base in Israel, Garcia-Navarro reports on stories happening throughout the Middle East.
+Previously, she served a NPR's correspondent based in Israel, reporting on stories happening throughout the Middle East.
 She was one of the first reporters to enter Libya after the 2011 Arab Spring uprising began and spent months painting a deep and vivid portrait of a country at war.
 Often at great personal risk, Garcia-Navarro captured history in the making with stunning insight, courage and humanity.

 Tom Bowman is a NPR National Desk reporter covering the Pentagon.

 In his current role, Bowman has traveled to Iraq and Afghanistan often for month-long visits and embedded with U.S. Marines and soldiers.

 Before coming to NPR in April 2006, Bowman spent nine years as a Pentagon reporter at The Baltimore Sun.
 Altogether he was at The Sun for nearly two decades, covering the Maryland Statehouse, the U.S. Congress, the U.S. Naval Academy, and the National Security Agency (NSA).
 His coverage of racial and gender discrimination at NSA led to a Pentagon investigation in 1994.